IsaacPjones/IsaacPjones.github.io/README.md

 Scroll more to find the **contact** section at the bottom.
 Here, I either want to have a form to fill out or just list my contact information and how to get a hold of me.

+## License

+I chose the MIT License because it seemed like the simplest and most straightforward option.
+It allows others to reuse the code and build on it freely.
+I also went with it because Parsa recommended it in class.